Community Hubs Task Force

 “That’s up to the community,” said Uzupes.
 “We are here to convene, guide and eventually equip each area to join the others in helping local businesses thrive, helping students of all ages to learn, keeping people healthy and getting them connected.”

-After convening a group in Hamlin, which was quickly duplicated in Newfoundland, the Community Hubs Task Force hopes to move into the northern part of the county to convene stakeholder there this spring.
+After convening a group in Hamlin, which was quickly duplicated in Newfoundland, the Community Hubs Task Force moves into the northern part of the county to convene stakeholders there.

 Community Hubs are locations that can strengthen communities by providing opportunities for social interaction, increasing access to resources and utilizing more county-wide facilities.
 The Community Development Assessment identified Community Hubs as a way to build stronger social capital and opportunities.